How Math is Useful in the Real World Beyond School!

 “Why do I need math?”

-If you hear your students say any of the above phrases or something similar, believe me, you are not alone!
-The first thing I say to my students is often, “Yeah, in high school I thought and said the same exact thing.
+The first thing I typically say in response to this question is “Yeah, in high school I thought and said the same exact thing.
 But here I am, the Algebra and Geometry department head here at AJ Tutoring!”
 Had I known this years back, I would have likely changed my mentality towards math and had a much better experience.
+Today, as someone who works closely with algebra tutors and math students every day, I see firsthand how these skills extend far beyond the classroom.
 Even beyond tutoring, I find myself using the critical thinking, logic and problem solving skills ingrained in my brain from the math skills taught throughout primary and secondary school.
 Yes, math is everywhere, even in psychology, and shopping, and law!
 It goes without saying that math is useful on the SAT!

 You’ll essentially be solving for x for the entirety of your life.
 Even if x is not actually a physical, or literal, x, you will be solving for what x stands for: an unknown.
 Remember, we use letters as variables to stand for something else, and many times we are either simplifying a problem, or trying to figure out what or why something is.
 Sound familiar?
 Phrasing it that way sounds much more relatable to a variety of fields!